What's new for Office 2013 developers

 Microsoft Project Professional 2013

-Apps for Office consist of a Manifest XML file and a webpage as shown in Figure 6 and Figure 7.
+Office Add-ins consist of a Manifest XML file and a webpage as shown in Figure 6 and Figure 7.

 Sample Apps for Office

-To see an example of an app for Office, take a look at Figure 8.
+To see an example of an Office Add-in, take a look at Figure 8.
 This is a task pane app for Excel.
 Now think of the LOB data your business uses every day.
 In this example, you are interacting with the document by inserting data from the task pane into the document and then reading that data back and inserting it into a box in the task pane.

-With the rich web integration provided by the app for Office, you are able to access the data and web content in a single location to get a rich analysis of the data.
+With the rich web integration provided by the Office Add-in, you are able to access the data and web content in a single location to get a rich analysis of the data.

 Likewise, Figure 9 shows a similar solution in a content app for Excel.
 In this case, the web browser is in-line with the content.

-Visual Studio 2012 contains a template for an app for Office (see Figure 10).
+Visual Studio 2012 contains a template for an Office Add-in (see Figure 10).

-When you create an app for Office project in Visual Studio 2012, all of the required files are created for you:
+When you create an Office Add-in project in Visual Studio 2012, all of the required files are created for you: